 The Daily Times and Chronicle, Tuesday, September 11, 1979

 After her husband’s death, Mrs. Mary Hall Cummings continued to conduct the farm as a profitable enterprise.
 She was an excellent businesswoman and also a good farmer.
 She employed about 30 people, most of whom lived on the farm, had a herd of 35 cows whose milk was sold in Woburn, and raised enough hogs to fill four piggeries, the largest of which measured 225 feet in length.
-Huge four-horse wagons were kept busy hauling garbage from Medford and Cambridge, Twenty-five horses were required to do the work plus carting litter and grain or spreading manure on the many growing acres.
-The hogs were not slaughtered there, but were carted alive to the Brighton abattoir.
+Huge four-horse wagons were kept busy hauling in garbage from Medford and Cambridge.
+That meant 25 horses.
+They also carted litter and grain and spread manure on the many growing acres.
+The hogs were not slaughtered there, but were carted alive to a Brighton abattoir.

 But the biggest operation ever was that of Walter F. Murphy on Center Street.
-That enterprise was started about 1926 by Minot Percy, who built eight breeder houses about where a senior housing complex is now.
-This was bought by Murphy in 1933.
-Murphy was a livestock dealer who had learned his trade from an uncle, Jack Scammel, who had a business on Russell Street in Woburn.
-Murphy was soon raising some 3500 hogs on Center Street under the name of the Breezy Hill Livestock Breeders Association.
+It began in 1926 by Minot Percy, who built eight breeder houses about where the town’ elder housing is now.
+Murphy took over in 1933, drawing on his experience with uncle Jack Scammel, who had a piggery on Russell Street in Woburn.
+Murphy was soon raising some 3,500 hogs on Center Street under the name of the Breezy Hill Livestock Breeders Association.
 Murphy bought and sold on commission and took pigs from all over.
 He soon had a fleet of trucks working out of the Burlington yards.

-He then built a slaughterhouse, using an old cement-block garage as the basis, installed a de-hairing machine and built a big freezer.
-During the war 300 hogs a day were slaughtered here.
+He then built a slaughterhouse in an old cement block garage, installed a de-hairing machine and built a big freezer.
+During the war, 300 hogs a day were slaughtered here.
 The freezer could store 350 dressed carcasses.
-The Brighton Stockyard called Murphy when they needed hogs and Murphy supplied packing houses in both Boston and Somerville.
-By the time he died Murphy owned other farms in Lincoln and Woburn, kept a large number of trucks on the go, paid wages to 40 men and was doing an extremely lucrative business.
+The Brighton Stockyard called Murphy when they needed hogs, and Murphy supplied packing houses in both Boston and Somerville.
+By the time he died, Murphy owned other farms in Lincoln and Woburn, kept a large number of trucks on the go, paid wages to 40 men and was doing an extremely lucrative business.